DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ~~~
 {:. source}

-and you can check out the source and build it by following the instructions on the GArSoft wiki: [https://cdcvs.fnal.gov/redmine/projects/garsoft/wiki][garsoft-wiki]
+and you can check out the source and build it by following the instructions on the [GArSoft wiki](https://cdcvs.fnal.gov/redmine/projects/garsoft/wiki).

 {%include links.md%}